MihuPolo/MusicHub/README.md

 sqlite3: Lightweight database to store user and file metadata.

-Usage Guide
+# Usage Guide

-Start the application:
+1. Start the application:

 python app.py

-Register or log in as a user.
+2. Register or log in as a user.

-Select a role and perform actions:
+3. Select a role and perform actions:

-Meloman: Manage playlists and follow artists.
+- Meloman: Manage playlists and follow artists.

-Artist: Upload, retrieve, and list encrypted files.
+- Artist: Upload, retrieve, and list encrypted files.

-Label: Manage artist collaborations.
+- Label: Manage artist collaborations.

-System Admin: Manage users and system security.
+- System Admin: Manage users and system security.

-Content Admin: Moderate uploaded content.
+- Content Admin: Moderate uploaded content.

-Artists can securely upload and retrieve encrypted files:
+4. Artists can securely upload and retrieve encrypted files:

-Upload a file by entering its path.
+- Upload a file by entering its path.

-Retrieve a file by specifying its name.
+- Retrieve a file by specifying its name.

-Check file integrity using automatic checksum validation.
+- Check file integrity using automatic checksum validation.

-Security Measures
+# Security Measures

-Password Protection: Hashed using bcrypt to prevent leaks.
+- Password Protection: Hashed using bcrypt to prevent leaks.

-Two-Factor Authentication: Implemented with pyotp for OTP verification.
+- Two-Factor Authentication: Implemented with pyotp for OTP verification.

-File Encryption: cryptography.fernet ensures secure storage.
+- File Encryption: cryptography.fernet ensures secure storage.

-Checksum Validation: SHA-256 hash verification for file integrity.
+- Checksum Validation: SHA-256 hash verification for file integrity.

-Database Storage: Uses SQLite (sqlite3) for storing user credentials and file metadata.
+- Database Storage: Uses SQLite (sqlite3) for storing user credentials and file metadata.

-References
+# References

 Dworkin, M. J. (2015) 'SHA-256 Secure Hash Standard', National Institute of Standards and Technology, Available at: https://nvlpubs.nist.gov

 Provos, N. and Mazieres, D. (1999) 'Bcrypt: A Secure Password Hashing Algorithm', USENIX Conference on Security Symposium.

+Tollefsen, M. (2017) 'An Introduction to OTP Authentication', Journal of Cyber Security, 14(3), pp. 15-28.

+Ferguson, N. and Schneier, B. (2003) Practical Cryptography.
+New York: Wiley.

+SQLite (2023) 'SQLite Database Documentation', Available at: https://www.sqlite.org/docs.html

 Tollefsen, M. (2017) 'An Introduction to OTP Authentication', Journal of Cyber Security, 14(3), pp. 15-28.